Your FAQs, Answered.Information regarding Graduate level admissions

 Who should I ask to provide a reference?

 If you have been out of school for a significant period of time (more than two years), it is best to provide two professional references.
 Professional references should come from someone with whom you have had a direct reporting relationship.
-One academic and one professional reference are acceptable for those with two years of professional experience.

 How do I submit my references?